LonghaoQian/AnimationModels/README.md

 year = {2023}
 }
 ```
-Alternatively, you could obtain the citation from Github citation tap:
+Alternatively, you could obtain the citation from GitHub citation tap:

 ![Alt Text](figures/citation_tap.PNG)

 ## What is this package?
 - Provides a compact and easy way to generate animations from flight simulation data.
 - Encapsulates and concentrates individual 3D rendering functions into a single function to provide a clean and concrete interface.
-- I also provide [background information and coding guide](examples/README.md) about how to generate animations in Matlab environment.
+- I also provide [background information and coding guide](examples/README.md) about how to generate animations in a Matlab environment.
 - [The coding guide](examples/README.md) also teaches you about how to build your own customized visualization based on the code in this package.

 ## Examples